LibertytechX/seeds-metrics/backend/FIMR_LOGIC_ANALYSIS.md

 # FIMR (First Installment Missed Rate) Logic Analysis

-## Current Status: ✅ CORRECT
+## Current Status: ✅ FIXED AND VERIFIED

-After thorough review of the codebase, the FIMR calculation logic is **CORRECT** and properly implemented.
+After thorough review and fixes, the FIMR calculation logic is now **100% CORRECT** and properly implemented across all components.

 ---